RaiSujeet/Gitrepo/README.md

 # Gitrepo
-Disceripation in breif about terraform variables
+Description in breif about terraform variables